Before we start our story, here is the short list of frequently used terms with explanations:

 In order to take photos of the stars, we need to walk around 100 meters (300 feet) to get to open space.
 In the pitch darkness of Jasper Park, we were not brave enough to cover that short distance seemed.
 To make the story short, we did not bring any picture of the stars from Jasper Park.

 By the chance, we found out that you can watch the stars in the Mont Mégantic Park in Quebec.
-Last year in August we went there to watch the Perseids.
+In August 2018 we went there to watch the Perseids.

 So many times the city of Vancouver has been honored as the best city for living in the world!
 Being “only” within 900 km (560 miles) from that “dream city” (the starting point was the town of Jasper), we could not miss the opportunity to visit it for a couple of days.